iterative/dvc.org/static/docs/commands-reference/add.md

    the single DVC-file points to a file in the DVC cache that contains references to the files in the added hierarchy.

-In a DVC project `dvc add` can be used to version control any data artifacts - input, intermediate, output files and directories, as well as model files.
+In a DVC project `dvc add` can be used to version control any <abbr>data artifact</abbr> (input, intermediate, or output files and directories, and model files).
 It is useful by itself to go back and forth between different versions of datasets or models.
-Usually though, it is recommended to use `dvc run` and `dvc repro` mechanism to version control intermediate and output artifacts (like models).
+Usually though, it is recommended to use `dvc run` and `dvc repro` mechanism to version control intermediate and final results (like models).
 This way you bring data provenance and make your project reproducible.

 ## Options